yya518/FinBERT/README.md

 ***

-`FinBERT` is a BERT model pre-trained on financial communication text.
-The purpose is to enhance finaincal NLP research and practice.
-It is trained on the following three finanical communication corpus.
-The total corpora size is 4.9B tokens.

-* Corporate Reports 10-K & 10-Q: 2.5B tokens
-* Earnings Call Transcripts: 1.3B tokens
-* Analyst Reports: 1.1B tokens

-`FinBERT` results in state-of-the-art performance on various financial NLP task, including sentiment analysis, ESG classification, forward-looking statement (FLS) classification.
-With the release of `FinBERT`, we hope practitioners and researchers can utilize `FinBERT` for a wider range of applications where the prediction target goes beyond sentiment, such as financial-related outcomes including stock returns, stock volatilities, corporate fraud, etc.

-# 1. Pre-trained model
 **You can obtain pretrained FinBERT in two ways:**

-**Option 1:**
-The FinBERT-FinVocab-Uncased model is available at Huggingface 🤗. https://huggingface.co/yiyanghkust/finbert-pretrain
+**Option 1:** The FinBERT-FinVocab-Uncased model is available at Huggingface 🤗. https://huggingface.co/yiyanghkust/finbert-pretrain

 **Option 2:**